Badr al-Molouk

-Badr al-Molouk (بدرالملوک), was the first wife of Ahmad Shah Qajar, the last Shah of the Qajar dynasty.
+Badr al-Molouk (بدرالملوک; 1897 – 23 March 1979), was the first wife of Ahmad Shah Qajar, the last Shah of the Qajar dynasty.

-Badr al-Molouk was born in 1897 in Tabriz.
 She was the daughter of the Qajar Prince Zahir as-Sultan Vala and Afagh Khanom.

+Life

 At four years old, her future mother-in-law, Princess Malekeh Jahan, arranged her marriage to Crown Prince Ahmad Mirza.
 She was educated at the only girls school in Tehran.

 Badr al-Molouk was taken from school and married to Ahmad Mirza when she was twelve years old in 1909.
 The wedding was held by the Crown Prince's mother, Malekeh Jahan, and was a great ceremony.
 Later the same year, her spouse succeeded to the throne as Ahmad Shah Qajar.
-She did not play a public role during the reign of her spouse, since royal women at this time period still lived in seclusion.
+She did not play a public role during the reign of her spouse, since royal women at the time still lived in seclusion.